toshiharutf/CarND-Term1-Traffic_sign_classifier_P2/Traffic_sign_classifier.md

 ### Acquiring new images
 Six new images were acquired from the web.
 Five of them were randomly chosen within the 43 classes of images, and one of them was selected from within the top 5 least common samples.
-From the first five images, some of them were particurly chosen, because they may be a more challenging to the net.
-For example, the stop sign is slightly rotated, and the keep left sign is a translucent and backlighted.
+For the first five images, some of them were particurly chosen, because they could represent more challenge to the network.
+For example, the stop sign is slightly rotated, and the keep left sign is translucent and backlighted.
 The six images are shown here, after cropping an resizing

 **Challenge image**